Helping Clients Build Welcoming Workplaces: Benefits That Better Support Black Employees

 According to the New York Times, the average Black worker makes 21% less than the average white worker.
 Black women specifically face an even more significant gap, earning just 70% as much as White men.

 While the wage gap between the two has shrunk since the early 2000s, much room exists for improvement.
+Brokers can encourage equity by suggesting a partnership with a professional employer organization (PEO) that provides access to software that identifies discrepancies in a company’s pay, promotion, and turnover data.

 Retirement savings and assets

 The U.S. Government Accountability Office reports that Black employees between the ages of 51 and 64 are the least likely to have a retirement account.
 Further, when they do have accounts, their median balances are substantially lower than their similarly aged white counterparts across all income levels.
-For example, white workers in the lowest income band had a medical retirement account value of $57,101, versus $12,819 for Black workers.
+For example, white workers in the lowest income band had a median retirement account value of $57,101, versus $12,819 for Black workers.

 Job loss

-Layoffs impact thousands of workers nationwide, and unfortunately, Black Americans tend to be hit significantly harder than most.
+Layoffs impact thousands of workers nationwide, and Black Americans tend to be hit significantly harder than most.
 For example, data from the Bureau of Labor Statistics found that between April and July 2023, 90% of newly unemployed adults were Black.

 The right partnership can uplift your clients’ staff